laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 5. Copy and paste this url ```https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list.txt``` into the dialogue box.

 6. Apply changes, and your set!

-The filter list should update as we discover more and more AI sites (and users).
+In order to update the list, there is a green stopwatch next to the newly added list.
+Clicking on it, then pressing ```Update now``` will force an update of the filter list.
+Although, uBlock Origin will automaticallly refresh the filter list once a day, so you could also just wait it out.

 ### Additional list(s)